I think you’ll agree with me when I say: 401(k) administration is a real headache.

 Tip #1 – Be Quick with Your Census

 So our advice to you?
-Put together your year-end census file ASAP.
-Since your TPA needs it to run the testing, getting your census together early in January gives you plenty of time to fix any issues and get your nondiscrimination testing squared away.
+Put together your year-end census file as soon as you run your final paycheck of the year.
+Since your TPA needs it to run the testing, getting your census together early in January should give you plenty of time to fix any issues and get your nondiscrimination testing squared away.

 Tip #2 – Get Your Documents in Order

-With the due date for Form 5500 coming up (July 31st if your plan is on the calendar year), you’ll want to get through the dreaded 401(k) audit ASAP.
-And one of the most frustrating parts of the audit is all the time you have to spend digging up the documents the auditor needs.
+The due date for the Form 5500 always seems to sneak up, (it’s July 31st if your plan is on the calendar year), so you’ll want to get through the dreaded 401(k) audit ASAP.
+And one of the most frustrating parts of the audit is all the time you have to spend digging up the documents and data the auditor needs.

 Tip #3 – Find a Good Auditor